The start of the 3.2 mile climb to the top in the Pisgah National Forest.

 Many of you have probably seen the above view of Looking Glass Rock (elevation 3,970 feet) from the Blue Ridge Parkway, south of Mount Pisgah and near Graveyard Fields.
 The stone face in Pisgah National Forest looks impossible to hike, and you sometimes see professional rock climbers on this impressive peak.

 Good news!
 If you drive around to the other side of Looking Glass Rock in the Brevard area, you will find a very walkable hiking trail to the top to enjoy the great views, looking back toward the Blue Ridge Parkway.
 The Looking Glass Rock Trail, located off the Forest Heritage Scenic Byway, is extremely popular and can be a bit crowded on warm weather weekends.
 It's perfect for a winter hike.
 (Be careful of ice on the rock face at the top in cold weather.)
 It's only about 45 minutes from downtown Asheville.
-Nearby is Looking Glass Falls, Sliding Rock, Moore Cove Falls, John Rock hike, Daniel Ridge Falls hike, Pink Beds Hike and Cradle of Forestry.
+Nearby are Looking Glass Falls, Sliding Rock, Log Hollow Falls, Cove Creek Falls, Slick Rock Falls, Moore Cove Falls, John Rock hike, Daniel Ridge Falls hike, Pink Beds Hike and Cradle of Forestry.

 The Looking Glass Rock Trail climbs about 1,700 feet in just over three miles (6.5 miles roundtrip, allow 4-5 hours).
 The many switchbacks along the way help make for a long and moderately difficult climb.
 A strong hiker can make it to the top in 1.5 hours and down in one hour.
 The views from the top are well worth the effort.
 The trail is well blazed in yellow and easy to follow.